Myndex/apca-introduction/README.md

 Nevertheless, what is the motivation here?
 Are we lost in translation?

 His claims for why he created this fall flat in that it is clear he did not so much as open the documentation folder, where the relevant documentation is and clearly labeled.
 This despite the aforementioned discussion thread where I was directly at his disposal and answering his queries.
-The implication here, or at least the appearaance, is that a third party fed a narrative, or encouraged a bias.
+The implication here, or at least the appearance, is that a third party fed a narrative, or encouraged a bias.

 ## TL;DR
-The most important deficit of xi's assertions is the failure to recogize [spatial characteristics](https://github.com/Myndex/SAPC-APCA/discussions/90) as the primary driver of contrast for text.
+The most important deficit of xi's assertions is the failure to recognize [spatial characteristics](https://github.com/Myndex/SAPC-APCA/discussions/90) as the primary driver of contrast for text.
 It appears his demonstrations and calculations are biased to obfuscate that fact, using test elements spatially above the point of contrast constancy, and not using the actual APCA code nor methods.
 These issues were corrected here.
 The other documents in the repo have also been revised or commented on, including his "analysis".

 ## Official Introduction
 - The easy to read plain language overview is: ["Easy Intro to APCA"](https://git.apcacontrast.com/documentation/APCAeasyIntro)